LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/BestPractices/trainingAndTuningIntents.md

 Tapping on Unmatched Phrases will show you user utterances that did not return any result from the bot Patterns, Intents or KBs.

 If you see utterances in your Unmatched Phrases that should be matching a particular intent or KB articles, you can add it to the training phrases for these items.
-Keeping in mind the aforementioned best practices for creating training phrases, of course.
+Keep in mind the best practices for creating training phrases.

 ### Training Phrases

-There are a number of reasons why your intent or Knowledge Base may be failing to return a result as you would expect.
+There are a number of reasons why your intent or knowledge base might be failing to return a result as you would expect.
 One of the most common causes is a lack of adequate training phrases.
-The following sections lists best practices that should be used when creating training phrases which can help make sure your intents and Knowledge Base are well trained and return the results you expect.
+The following are best practices that should be used when creating training phrases; these help to ensure your intents and knowledge bases are well-trained and return the results you expect.

 #### One sentence, not multiple.

 When creating training phrases for an Intent or KB article, keep them to one sentence.
-For example, "How do I activate my card?" is much better training phrase than “How do I activate my card?
+For example, "How do I activate my card?" is a much better training phrase than, “How do I activate my card?
 I am having trouble at the ATM.
 Can you help me?”
-Multiple sentences will increase your risk of false positives.
+Multiple sentences increase your risk of false positives.

 #### How many training phrases do I need?

-It really depends upon your use case and type of intents.
+The number of training phrases that you need really depends upon your use case and type of intents.

 Generally, for intents, it is recommended that you have between 10 - 25 good training phrases.
 For Knowledge Base articles, it is recommended that you have around 10 training phrases.

-When you have more than 25 - 50 training phrases on an intent (or 10 - 15 on a KB article) it is likely that you have over trained the intent which may lead to false positives.
+When you have more than 25 - 50 training phrases on an intent (or 10 - 15 on a KB article), it's likely that you have overtrained the intent, which might lead to false positives.

 #### Tags in KB articles

-Tags play a very important role in returning accurate results in your Knowledge Base.
-Where the training phrases should be intents (eg: complete sentences), the tags should highlight the key noun(s) or word(s) in the training phrases.
+Tags play a very important role in returning accurate results in your knowledge base.
+Where the training phrases should be intents (e.g., complete sentences), the tags should highlight the key noun(s) or word(s) in the training phrases.
 For example, for an article about health insurance, the tags should be "health", “insurance”, “benefits”.
 When an utterance contains these keywords, it will be scored higher.
 Remember, these should be **words**, not sentences!

-Also, if you find yourself needed a large number of tags, you most likely should be using an entity.
+Also, if you find yourself needing a large number of tags, you most likely should be using an entity.

 <img class="fancyimage" style="width:700px" src="img/tags.png">

 ### Testing, Training and Tuning

-Training your intents or KB is generally done by testing utterances against it, reviewing the results and adding more training as needed if the returned responses are returning with lower than desired scores.
+Training your intents or KB is generally done by testing utterances against it, reviewing the results, and adding more training phrases as needed if the returned responses are returning with lower than desired scores.

 #### Training Intents